mraypold/chess/README.md

 * CSS Styling.
 Divs overlap when the browser window size is reduced.
 * Move routing logic into new directory and files.
+* Prefer if chess logic was handled server side to prevent cheating.
+* Socket logic is not particularly robust.
+Needs to be hardened.

 # License